Dk4

 dk4 is a Danish television channel operated by Tritel.

 The channel was launched in 1993.
-It received the attention of several politicians, because it had live transmissions of the debates in the Folketing.
+It received the attention of several politicians, because it had live transmissions of the debates in the Folketing (The Danish parlament).

-From 2004-2006 it had a sister channel 4Sport, but because of hard competition it closed again.
+From 2004 to 2006 it had a sister channel 4Sport, but because of hard competition it closed again.

 Today the channel shows old Danish movies from the 1930s and 1940s, speedway, basketball and programs about camping.
 60% of the Danish population has access to the channel.

 Former Minister of Health Torben Lund is the director of the channel.